 By Donna Polizzi

-When you visit the Santa Margarita Lake Natural Area you will see exactly why.
-With a multitude of permitted activities at this lake, you will not get bored.
-In the mood for a hike?
-Santa Margarita Lake has over 20 miles of hiking trails, all leading to breath-taking views of the lake and Santa Lucia Mountain Range that lies east of the Central Coast.
-Looking for something more challenging?
-Part of these trails is for backpacking as well.
+Santa Margarita Lake is a hidden gem in San Luis Obispo County and not everyone knows about it.
+When you visit the Santa Margarita Lake Natural Area, you will see exactly why.
+With a multitude of permitted activities at this lake, you will definitely have decisions to make.
+Are you in the mood for strenuous exercise or a leisurely beautiful hike?
+Santa Margarita Lake has over 20 miles of hiking trails, all of which lead to breath-taking views of the lake and Santa Lucia Mountain Range, which lies east of the Central Coast.
+If you are looking for something more challenging, parts of these trails are ideal for backpacking.
 Santa Margarita Lake also invites equestrians to explore the trails.

-Santa Margarita Lake area on wheels.
-Santa Margarita Lake is part of the longest river on California’s central coast, the Salinas River.
-The lake was created in 1941 after the Salinas Dam was built upstream by the Army Corps of Engineers.
+Santa Margarita Lake is part of the longest river on California’s Central Coast, the Salinas River.
+The lake was created in 1941, after the Salinas Dam was built upstream, by the Army Corps of Engineers.
 This allowed the lake to play a huge role during World War II.
-The dam was built to provide a source of water for the infantry division camp, Camp San Luis Obispo, CA during World War II.
+The dam was built to provide a source of water for the infantry division camp, Camp San Luis Obispo, during World War II.
 Now the lake serves as a drinking water reservoir for the city of San Luis Obispo.
 This is why you will find that there is no swimming allowed in the lake.
-The only swimmers allowed are the catfish, rainbow trout, and small and largemouth bass.
+The only swimmers allowed are the catfish, rainbow trout and small and largemouth bass.
 Yes, there is fishing allowed at this lake, too!
+Bring out the family and have some lunch on the shore or at the picnic tables.
 Come see what’s buzzing in this lovely little valley located in the San Luis Obispo hills.